 I can improve your website performance!

 If you’ve read this post and don’t feel confident optimising your website on your own, I’d be happy to work with you and make your website better optimised.
 My optimisation bundle is £175 and includes full image, search engine and performance optimisation.
-If you’re interested, use the form below!
+If you’re interested, visit my hire page!

 I’ll run the necessary tests to find out how your website works and I can improve your performance, search engine ranking and accessibility.

 At the end of optimisation, you will receive a full reporting, including the before and after performance check along with any steps taken.